ahmed82/LFX-CLP2023/RunningFabricTestnetAndSamplesOnGitpod.md

         export PATH=${PWD}/../bin:$PATH

-        # 3. Set FABRIC_CFG_PATH to point to the core.yaml file in the fabric-samples repository
+        # 3. Set FABRIC_CFG_PATH to point to the folder in which the core.yaml file lies (fabric-samples/config)

         export FABRIC_CFG_PATH=$PWD/../config/

-        # TODO - verify this command, since it doesn't exactly point to the yaml file (fabric-samples/config/core.yaml)

         # 4. Set the environment variables that allow you to operate the peer CLI as Org1: